lanami/trie-recursive/README.md

-# trie-recursive
-Recursive implementation of Trie
+Recursive implementation of Trie in Java.